 We don’t live in the 1960s anymore and no longer is it best practice to have single-use zoning.
 That’s why we’ve incorporated mixed-use functionality.
 Switching from one function to another is extremely simple and MetricMonkey takes care of all the associated changes behind the scenes such as floor-to-floor heights.
 For example, if your current building is assigned the ‘residential’ function with 3.1m floor-to-floor height, and you switch to ‘office’, MetricMonkey will automatically change the floor-to-floor heights to 4.1m (or whatever you specify in the settings).
-This offers unprecedented ability for an architect or urban designer to quickly test mixed-use functionality and receive real-time feedback.
+This offers the unprecedented ability for an architect or urban designer to test mixed-use functionality and receive real-time feedback quickly.

 Ever wondered how planning legislation impacts your development?
 What would be the benefits of switching development sites or even switching cities?
-Well wonder no more because now you can with MetricMonkey’s planning module.
+Well, wonder no more because now you can with MetricMonkey’s planning module.

 MetricMonkey’s planning module allows users to quickly and easily import planning data sets, such as Sydney’s Local Environmental Plan 2012, Melbourne’s Planning Scheme, and Brisbane’s City Plan 2014.
-In Sydney for example, the module imports land zoning, FSR, height of buildings (HOB) and heritage zones.
+In Sydney, for example, the module imports land zoning, FSR, height of buildings (HOB) and heritage zones.
 And in Brisbane, we can see all 62, yes 62, land zones!
 To keep things familiar and avoid choice paralysis, data sets are pre-styled to match the official planning documents.

-Most cloud-based software, which specialise in this domain, integrates Mapbox to visualise contextual data such as buildings and roads.
+Most cloud-based software, which specialises in this domain, integrates Mapbox to visualise contextual data such as buildings and roads.
 One of the limitations of this approach is what we like to call ‘flat earth’ syndrome.
 Since the technology is used mostly for maps and wayfinding, 3D topography by default isn’t included.
 If you’re using this technology to walk or drive to your next meeting, this generally isn’t a problem.
 However, if you intend on running accurate overshadowing and solar access analyses, then this is hugely problematic.

-MetricMonkey solves this problem by allowing users to import GIS datasets into their model in real world coordinates.
+MetricMonkey solves this problem by allowing users to import GIS datasets into their model in real-world coordinates.
 This means that depending on your location, MetricMonkey will load in 2D data sets such as cadastre (lot), road centrelines, easements, and suburb outlines, as well as 3D data sets such as topography (Digital Elevation Data).
 And all these data sets come in at the coordinate system specified, such as GDA94_MGA56.

 We’ve also built functionality for you to mix and match contextual data.
 For example, if you are working in an area undergoing significant urban change and the data sets aren’t up-to-date, you can reference your context model instead.

-One of MetricMonkey’s core beliefs is on augmenting, rather than replacing human capabilities, so that the designer is always in control of the design.
+One of MetricMonkey’s core beliefs is on augmenting, rather than replacing human capabilities so that the designer is always in control of the design.
 We realised that by only allowing users to create extrusions, we were limiting the solution space.
 That’s why we developed additional functionality to empower users to generate their own building form.
 Custom massing can simply be referenced into MetricMonkey and MetricMoney will do the rest – generate floor plates, calculate areas and run environmental analyses.
 We think this is a pretty neat solution which offers enormous flexibility where more complex form-finding is required.

 Importing shapefiles – MetricMonkey vs @IT